jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

       (v) resting, eating, or drinking before beginning or resuming plying for hire
   - **Organised activity** means any cultural, educational, sporting, or recreational activity or event
   - **package** means a pack, carton, wrapping, or other container in which tobacco products, or (as the case may be) herbal smoking products, are customarily sold at retail
-  - **Passenger service vehicle** and have the same meaning as in section 2 of the Transport Services Licensing Act 1989
+  - **Passenger service vehicle** and have the same meaning as in section 2 of the Land Transport Act 1998
   - **Permitted smoking area**
   - **point of sale** —
     (a) means a checkout where tobacco products may be bought; and